grafana/loki/docs/sources/clients/promtail/gcplog-cloud.md

 }
 ```

-Then, another snippet needs to be added depending on wether the `pull` or `push` flavour is chosen.
+Then, another snippet needs to be added depending on whether the `pull` or `push` flavour is chosen.

 ### Pull